diegohq/financial-simulator/README.md

 The main idea here was to build a project using Laravel and React.

+You can check this tool online (in portuguese) at https://www.simuladoresdeinvestimento.com.br/

 ## Usage

 To run the project, you can use Docker: